 Hot Reuben Dip has all the components of a Reuben Sandwich except the bread, just in a dip form.
 And if you don’t forget your bread, and serve it with toasted Rye, Pumpernickel or Marble, you really DO have all the makings of a Reuben.
 Maybe you’d want to pick up those dry rounds that you find in the cracker section and if you want to be fancy, one of those fancy packages of rye bread like I served with My Mom’s Smoky Salmon Spread.
 This was great with crackers, too.

 This is really a super simple dip to make with just a few ingredients – the one downfall?
 It’s really best to mix the cream cheese and mayo together with a hand mixer.
 You can probably do it by hand if you put the cream cheese in the microwave for a few seconds and then add the mayo in a smidge at a time and stir like heck, but I’m not that determined.

 I think what “makes” the dip is the way I like to cut the Swiss cheese.
 I do some in a tiny dice and then take about half of the block and cut it into chunks about 1/2″.
 That gives you a good creamy cheesy dip with pockets of oooey, gooey, stringy melty cheese throughout.
-So don’t try to shortcut this with a package of grated Swiss.
-It will still be super good, but won’t be quite “stellar.”
+So don’t try to shortcut this with a package of grated Swiss if you want tht same effect.
+It will still be super good, but won’t be quite as “stellar.”